 Funding for this area of our research is from the Social Sciences and Humanities Research Council (SSHRC) of Canada and the Cascadia Urban Analytics Cooperative.

-Exploring the role of environmental knowledge in policymaking
+Exploring the role of diverse ways of knowing in assessment

 We are curious about how the ways we represent the environment interact with the ways that we govern it, from local to global scales.
 Drawing from Science and Technology Studies, we conduct empirical case studies that explore: How is environmental knowledge produced and mobilized in policy-making contexts, and by whom?
 What makes knowledge about the environment authoritative in spaces like city councils or global environmental negotiations?